LukeGrahamLandry/llvm_of_jvm/devlog.md

 Also a little intimidating is it looks like the ternary operator pushes different things to the stack on each branch and then rejoins.
 Which it seems like my stack_comptime_safe isn't checking so have to do further invenstigation there once this works.
 Actually problem was previously assuming that Cmp was stack-2 but its -1 cause returns so now at least stack_comptime_safe works and catches the problem early.
+Maybe tho it's still very limited and its only used as exactly a phi instruction so could recognise the pattern and do that.
+That's scary tho.

 ## Function calls (Nov 22)